NHS Test and Trace Support Payment scheme

 We’ll email you the result of your application as soon as possible.

-If you’re eligible for support, we should make the payment within five working days of receiving your application and supporting evidence.
+If you’re eligible for a payment, we should make the payment within five working days of receiving your application and supporting evidence.

-We can only finalise your claim and make a payment once all information have been provided.
+We can decide on your application and make a payment once all information has been provided.